wdv4758h/pypy-extradoc/blog/draft/py3k-status-update-1.rst

 Hello,

-thank to all the people who donated_ to the `py3k proposal`_, we managed to collect enough money to start to work on the first step.
+Thank to all the people who donated_ to the `py3k proposal`_, we managed to collect enough money to start to work on the first step.
 This is a quick summary of what I did since I began working on this.

-First of all, many thanks to Amaury Forgeot d'Arc, who started the `py3k branch`_ months ago, and already implemented lots of features including e.g. switching to "unicode everywhere" and the int/long unification, making my job considerably easier :-),
+First of all, many thanks to Amaury Forgeot d'Arc, who started the `py3k branch`_ months ago, and already implemented lots of features including e.g. switching to "unicode everywhere" and the int/long unification, making my job considerably easier :-)

-I started to work on the branch at the last `Leysin sprint`_ toghether with Romain Guillebert, where we worked on various syntactical changes such as extended tuple unpacking and keyword-only arguments.
+I started to work on the branch at the last `Leysin sprint`_ together with Romain Guillebert, where we worked on various syntactical changes such as extended tuple unpacking and keyword-only arguments.
 Working on such features is a good way to learn about a lot of the layers which the PyPy Python